Hansenyao/nait-cpsc1012-assignments/README.md

 # nait-csharp-assignments
-4 projects for C# programming assignment
+The assignment projects for CPSC1012 (programming) at NAIT.